 I have always wanted a guinea pig, but I couldn’t get one because I had a cat.
-I was afraid that the little guinea pig might get hurt, but I started doing my research and eventually, I found out how to get a cat and a guinea pig to get along.
+I was afraid that the little guinea pig might get hurt but I started doing my research and eventually, I found out how to get a cat and a guinea pig to get along.

 In the beginning, when they first meet, there is a huge chance that the cat will be the one that will get scared.
 They will probably be scared unless the guinea pig is in the cage.
-They will probably attack the little guinea pig while he’s in the cage.
+They sometimes try to attack the little guinea pig while he’s in the cage.
 The cage is a limited space in which the cat may feel safe to attack.
 Otherwise, if the guinea pig is outside the cage, the cat is most likely to be scared of them.

 Note: Don’t get your hopes high if you see that they are not fighting in the first days or weeks of friendship.
 Cats can be really smart and wait for the perfect timing to attack.

-Another point of view
+Another Point of View

-Well, firstly, you need to be very careful and watch how they behave when you introduce them to each other.
+Well, firstly, you need to be very careful and watch how a cat and a guinea pig behaves when you introduce them to each other.

 When you introduce them, you need to protect the guinea pig while slowly introducing the cat to the guinea pig.
-The guinea pig is the sacred animal in this situation, and you need to assure him that they are not in danger.
+The guinea pig is the sacred animal in this situation and you need to assure him that they are not in danger.

 Furthermore, you need to watch the cat’s reactions as they might be a little violent.
 If the cat is scratching or trying to bite the little pig, separate them and try to create some boundaries for both of them to slowly make them bond.